Brain Injury & Concussion

 Beyond the chemical changes that impact mental health is the challenge of accepting the ‘new you.’
 The life changes that follow a brain injury are difficult and can contribute to mental health issues and life satisfaction.

-Renew therapists incorporate mental health support into brain injury rehabilitation.
+Renew therapists incorporate counselling and psychotherapy into brain injury rehabilitation.

 Just like you would if you broke a leg, it is important to alternate between periods of activity and rest to ensure that you give your brain the exercises it needs to resume function; but not so much that you become completely exhausted.
 When you walk too much on an injured leg, you begin to feel pain.
 The pain tells you that it’s time to stop moving and rest.
 It’s a bit more complicated that that when it comes to the brain!
 Our brain doesn’t give us a pain signal.
 Instead, it become bogged down and tired.
 It struggles to keep up with all of the information coming at you (sight, sound, smell) and becomes overwhelmed.
 Many clients report that all of their symptoms increase.
 Learning how to balance activity and rest in a way that allows your brain the right amount of learning is very difficult.
 Although the concept seems very easy, it is extremely difficult to put into practice!

 Lifestyle Modification to Optimize Brain Health

 We all know that our bodies function best when eating healthy, sleeping well, exercising, and practicing self-care (rest, enjoyable time with family and friends, breathing and other activities to support mental health).